What’s the best community engagement platform for associations and member-based organizations?

 First, let’s look at the platforms used by all industries.

 Vanilla Forums is one of the top community engagement platforms for mid-size and large organizations.
-Vanilla focuses on making it as easy as possible to get started so that you can quickly have your secure and professional looking community up and running.
+This tool focuses on making it as easy as possible to get started so that you can quickly have your secure and professional looking community up and running.

 - Members will enjoy simple, beautiful forum layouts that look really professional.